-- 1. We will target our efforts and resources where we can add most value - focusing where our contribution is needed most or will make most difference - 3.
-We will be evidence driven seeking a wide range of inputs and expertise to inform our work and to support our decisions and advice

-5.1 When matters of concern are brought to our attention, we will undertake a preliminary review to gather the information we need to determine whether they are within our investigatory remit.
+- 1. We will target our efforts and resources where we can add most value focusing where our contribution is needed most or will make most difference - 3.
+We will be evidence driven seeking a wide range of inputs and expertise to inform our work and to support our decisions and advice brought to our attention, we will undertake a preliminary review to gather the information we need to determine whether they are within our investigatory remit.
 We may become aware of matters of concern through either a representation or through our own monitoring and analysis.